sharp0111/Intro-to-C-Solution/structs/README.md

 Allocating memory for structs is one of the most important functions that `malloc` serves.
 Keep in mind though that when we declare a struct, every type in the struct needs to have a known size.
 Looking at the Cat struct, `char *`s and `int`s all have a known size, so the entire size of the struct can be calculated.
 However, we don't know the sizes of the data that the `char *`s may be pointing to.

-Let's say we have function then called `name_cat` that will assign a Cat instance with a given input name.
+Let's say we have a function called `name_cat` that will assign a Cat instance with a given input name.
 It might look like this:
 ```c
     void name_cat(struct Cat *cat, char *name)
     {